-Rohypnol (flunitrazepam) is a benzodiazepine with general properties similar to those of other central nervous system depressants like Valium.
-In Europe and South America, it is used for the short-term treatment of insomnia and sleep disorders.
-Rohypnol is a powerful tranquilizer that is capable of rendering someone unconscious within minutes.
-Rohypnol can be taken by mouth as a whole tablet, crushed and snorted up the nose or injected, or dissolved in a liquid prior to drinking.
-The tablets are typically odorless, tasteless, and dissolve undetected in liquid.
-In response to reports implicating Rohypnol in drug-facilitated sexual assaults, the manufacturer reformulated the tablets in an effort to prevent abuse.
+Rohypnol (Flunitrazepam) is a Benzodiazepine with general properties similar to those of other Central Nervous System Depressants like Valium.
+In Europe and South America, the drug is used for the short-term treatment of insomnia and sleep disorders.
+Like with many drugs used to facilitate sleep, users of Rohypnol may develop a Rohypnol addiction.
+A powerful tranquilizer that is capable of rendering someone unconscious within minutes, Rohypnol can be taken by mouth as a whole tablet, crushed and snorted up the nose, injected, or dissolved in a liquid.
+The tablets are typically odorless, tasteless, and dissolve undetectably in liquid.
+In response to reports implicating Rohypnol in drug-facilitated sexual assaults, its manufacturer reformulated the tablets in an effort to prevent abuse.
 The drug now also comes in the form of green tablets that include a dye that turns blue when dissolved in liquid, making the drug more easily detected in some drinks.
 However, the original white tablets are still regularly available and sold illegally.

 Rohypnol is legally manufactured and available in about 60 countries around the world but is neither legally manufactured nor approved for sale within the United States.
-Rohypnol is categorized in the U.S. as a Schedule IV narcotic, but the penalties for possession, trafficking, and distribution of Rohypnol are equal to those of a Schedule I substance.
+Rohypnol is categorized in the US as a Schedule IV narcotic, but the penalties for possession, trafficking, and distribution of Rohypnol are equal to those of a Schedule I substance.
 Possession of the drug is a third degree misdemeanor; selling it is a fourth degree felony.
-Since the 1990s, individuals in the United States have used Rohypnol illegally, often to help mitigate the depression that results from using stimulants such as Cocaine and Methamphetamine.
-Rohypnol is also frequently used in the commission of sexual assaults, which is why it is often knowns as the “date rape drug.”
+Individuals in the United States have used Rohypnol illegally since the 1990s, often to help mitigate the depression that results from using Stimulants such as Cocaine and Methamphetamine.
+Rohypnol is also frequently used in the commission of sexual assaults, which is why it is often knowns as the “Date Rape Drug.”

-The most common names for Rohypnol are roofies, forget-me drug, date rape drug, roche, and ruffles.
-Teenagers and young adults, primarily individuals aged 13 to 30, are the principal users of Rohypnol, and most users are male.
+The most common names for Rohypnol are Roofies, Forget-Me Drug, Date Rape Drug, Roche, and Ruffles.
+Teenagers and young adults, primarily individuals aged 13 to 30, are the principal users of Rohypnol.
+Most users are male.
 The drug is popular on high school and college campuses and at raves and clubs.
-According to the University of Michigan’s Monitoring the Future Study, nearly 2% of high school seniors in the U.S. report having used Rohypnol at least once in the past year.
+According to the University of Michigan’s Monitoring the Future survey, nearly 2% of high school seniors in the US report having used Rohypnol at least once in the past year.

 Rohypnol enters the bloodstream quickly, and users/victims often feel the effects within 15-20 minutes after ingestion.
 Rohypnol can cause sedation that lasts up to 12 hours.
-Peak effects of the drug takes place between 45 minutes and 2 hours, causing most victims to lose consciousness.
-A single 2-milligram pill has the same potency as a 6-pack of beer, but the effects slightly differ.
+Peak effects of the drug take place between 45 minutes and 2 hours after ingestion, causing most to lose consciousness.
+A single 2-milligram pill has the same potency as a 6-pack of beer, but the effects of the substances differ.
 Users can experience extreme sedation, dizziness, and loss of bodily control.
-Rohypnol causes a state of intoxication where users don’t care about what they do nor can they stop what happens to them.
+Rohypnol causes a state of intoxication where users don’t care about what they do; nor can they stop what happens to them.
 Users also have great difficulty remembering what happened while they were under the influence of the drug; it wipes the memory.

 Rohypnol use causes a number of adverse effects, which may last 12 hours or more, including: